-(right temporal lobe), located in the frontal lobe (part of the cerebral cortex).
+Brain and Organ Level: The corresponding brain relays are the control centers of the right thyroid ducts/pharyngeal ducts and left thyroid ducts/pharyngeal ducts, located at the front of the pre-motor sensory cortex (part of the cerebral cortex).
 The pharyngeal ducts and thyroid ducts share the same brain relays.

 The constellation is established, the moment the second conflict registers in the opposite brain hemisphere.
 The constellation can be permanent or recurring due to tracks or conflict relapses

 .
 NOTE: A Frontal Constellation does not cause a manic-depression or a maturity stop.
 A manic-depression only develops when both conflicts involve the temporal lobes.